SDWebImage/SDWebImage/README.md

 How To Use It
 -------------

-### SDWebImageView as UIImageWeb Drop-In Replacement

-Most common use is in conjunction with an UITableView:

-- Place an UIImageView as a subview of your UITableViewCell in Interface Builder
-- Set its class to SDImageView in the identity panel.
+### Using UIImageView+WebCache category with UITableView

-- Optionally set an image from your bundle to this UIImageView, it will be used as a placeholder image waiting for the real image to be downloaded.
+Just #import the UIImageView+WebCache.h header, and call the setImageWithURL: method from the tableView:cellForRowAtIndexPath: UITableViewDataSource method.
+Everything will be handled for you, from parallel downloads to caching management.
+If you assigned an image to the view (via the `images` property), this image will be used as a placeholder, waiting for the web image to be loaded.
-- In your tableView:cellForRowAtIndexPath: UITableViewDataSource method, invoke the setImageWithURL: method of the SDWebImage view with the URL of the image to download

-Your done, everything will be handled for you, from parallel downloads to caching management.
+    #import "UIImageView+WebCache.h"

+    ...

+    - (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath
+    {
+        static NSString *MyIdentifier = @"MyIdentifier";

+        UITableViewCell *cell = [tableView dequeueReusableCellWithIdentifier:MyIdentifier];

+        if (cell == nil)
+        {
+            cell = [[[UITableViewCell alloc] initWithStyle:UITableViewCellStyleDefault
+                                           reuseIdentifier:MyIdentifier] autorelease];

+            // Here we set the placeholder image cell.imageView.image = [UIImage imageNamed:@"placeholder.png"];
+        }

+        // Here we use the new provided setImageWithURL: method to load the web image [cell.imageView setImageWithURL:[NSURL URLWithString:@"http://www.domain.com/path/to/image.jpg"]];

+        cell.textLabel.text = @"My Text";
+        return cell;
+    }

 ### Asynchronous Image Downloader